BrianPugh/cyclopts/docs/source/parameters.rst

 Validating Input
 ----------------
 Just because data is of the correct type, doesn't mean it's valid.
-If we had a program that accepted an integer user age as an input, ``-1`` is an integer, but not a valid age.
+If we had a program that accepts integer user age as an input, ``-1`` is an integer, but not a valid age.

 .. code-block:: python